ucan-wg/awake/README.md

 # 2 Encryption

 Encryption is core to securing a tunnel.
-Key material and secrets created for AWAKE MUST be considered ephemeral and MUST NOT be reused between sessions.
+Temporary key material and secrets created for AWAKE MUST be considered ephemeral and MUST NOT be reused between sessions.

 While [MLS] is extremely robust, it does not allow for bidirectional authorization in the core protocol.
 Luckily, it is possible to extract this phase out to an AWAKE handshake ahead of starting a MLS.

 At a high-level, AWAKE uses a [X25519] envelope to handshake into an authorized [MLS] session to establish a secure message channel.

+All keys SHOULD be non-extractable where possible.

 ## 2.1 Asymmetric Keys

 UCAN MUST be used as the handshake signature envelope for AWAKE.
 Any UCAN-compatible asymmetric key MAY be used for signatures, including RSA, EdDSA, ECDSA, and so on.

 The [ECDH handshake][ECDH Input] MUST use [X25519].

-All symmetric keys SHOULD be non-extractable where possible.

 ### 2.3.2 Symmetric Keys